• Home

 Though very concise and simple, we need to notice a few things:

-Java Program Basic Questions:
+Java Program Basic Questions

-These following basic questions are very important if you want to excel in Java programming.
+The following basic questions are very important if you want to excel in Java programming.
 If you are preparing for an interview, you must know.

 Can we write a Java program without Class?